 Well, it doesn’t.

 We briefly referred to this stand-alone expression in a post we wrote a year ago on a similar usage sometimes referred to as a “false front,” “wishwasher,” “but head,” or “lying qualifier.”

-This is a term for a qualifying statement that comes BEFORE an unwelcome remark.
+This is a qualifying statement that comes BEFORE an unwelcome remark.
 Examples are all too familiar: “Nothing personal, but …,” “Don’t take this the wrong way, but …,” “No offense, but….”